LATEST BLOG POST: The Empathy Factor

 One of the things it’s surprisingly hard for newsrooms to understand is that authenticity in delivery is not about perfection.
 It is about making connection.
 And viewers are telling us that it’s actually the imperfections that clue them to authenticity in talent.
 Should you be deliberately imperfect?
 Of course not.
 But if you think that simply executing flawlessly gets you there, you are missing the point.

 Many viewers describe authenticity in terms of what it is not.
-These comments teach us that it is not exaggerated effort in any form — appearance, voice, facial expression or attitude.
+And what it is not appears to be exaggerated effort in any form — appearance, voice, facial expression or attitude.
 It’s about sincere effort, something that’s virtually impossible without proper preparation.
 This is telling us that authenticity is seeded as much or more by what talent do before the newscast as it is by what they do on the newscast.

 When viewers describe the ideal anchor in our national studies, honesty is an increasingly important concern.
 Here you can begin to see that the perception of honesty is driven by your anchor’s way of being.
 There is a spirit of honesty that viewers believe they can recognize.